Last updated on June 14th, 2019 at 11:39 pm.

 One of the main pros of this federal loan servicing provider is probably the federal protections.
 Because these loans are backed by the Department of Education, federal regulations do apply.

-That is in contrast to a private lender which may have more discretion in how they can do business.
+That is in contrast to a private student loan lender which may have more discretion in how they can do business.

-FedLoan has all of the standard options that come with federal loan servicing.
+FedLoan has many ways to pay back student loans.
 In terms of monthly payments, the following options are available:

 Direct debit is always a nice option and my personal favorite.
 That’s because everything is handled online and is completely automatic.
 Not only that but with FedLoan in particular, you’ll get a 0.25% interest rate reduction with this option.